Dialamasri/dialamasri.github.io/README.md

    *Full Merit Scholar, Highest GPA (4.00) in the School of Arts and Sciences*

-   *Torch Award for Exceptional Leadership*

-   *Diplomacy Award at the Harvard World Model United Nations in Melbourne, Australia*

 ## Teaching
 - **Tutorial Instructor**, Exeter College Summer Programme, University of Oxford